 So the next time you’re stuffing your tummy with food at Yaowarat Road, end your dining spree with some gooey, oozy grilled bread from Yaowarat Delicious Bread.

 Address: Yaowarat Road, Khwaeng Samphanthawong, Khet Samphanthawong, Bangkok 10100 (In front of GSB bank)

-Nearest Train Station: Wat Mangkon MRT station.
-Walk to Yaowarat via Plaeng Nam alley, cross the road, and look for the pink bank on the left.
+Nearest Train Station: MRT Wat Mangkon, Walk to Yaowarat via Plaeng Nam alley, cross the road, and look for the pink bank on the left.
 The stall should be in front of it.